CAE Reafing and Use of English Test 3

 PART 6

-37 B. Sentence three says that he was too gullible (believing everything he is said too easily, without scepticism.) and the ‘questionable advice of key figures around him’ could be blamed for the damage that his policies caused.
+37 B. Sentence three says that he was too gullible (believing everything he is told too easily, without scepticism.) and the ‘questionable advice of key figures around him’ could be blamed for the damage that his policies caused.
 Other reviewers believe that he should be blamed personally.

 38 A. Reviewer A speakers of policies that’he personally championed against considerable opposition’ — meaning that many people were against these decisions.
 Speaker D concurs: the politician ‘carried on regardless of the inadvisability of doing so’ — people advised against continuing his policy, but he chose to do it his way.

 39 A. Speaker A is the only one who believes that the politician pursued his personal interests (second part of sentence one).
-Other hold it that his prime motivation was to serve his own country.
+Others hold it that his prime motivation was to serve his own country.

 PART 7